LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 ## What I Discovered: The Gap Between Planning and Practice

 My research revealed a striking disconnect in how different people in the production world think about power.
 I talked to Derek, a co-owner and technical director at a production company, who told me frankly: "power is not that complicated."
 For the many repetitive corporate shows his company does, they don't need to "reinvent the wheel" every time.
-For a lot of people like Derek that I talked to, they've done so many shows and with their specific collection of equipment that you can pretty much do it by feeling.
+For experienced techs working with their specific collection of equipment, power distribution becomes intuitive.
 Most production AV companies only have a small number (1–3) of distros, so you get the big one for big shows and the small ones for smaller shows.
 A larger problem, actually, is bringing the right number and length of power cables.

 It also reminds me of something I used to say a lot during my trainings on sound system calibration: If you're not aligning your system, that doesn't mean that it's not aligned.
 You just don't know where it's aligned.
 Similarly, a power plan always exists, even if it's not explicitly documented.
 I think maybe I stole that idea from a Noam Chomsky quote.
 "If you do not do politics, politics will do you."
 So maybe I could tighten it up and say, "If you do not do a power plan, a power plan will do you."
 Too much?

-It's a different story for the technicians in the field that have to execute this plan.
-Marcus described his typical workflow: "we don't necessarily plan anything, I just kinda usually figure it out on site...
+It's a different story for the technicians in the field who have to execute this plan.
+Marcus described his typical
+workflow: "we don't necessarily plan anything, I just kinda usually figure it out on site...
 I understand what all of my equipment draws... and then just kind of go from there."
 He's doing mental calculations in the field, trying to distribute loads across three-phase power while the show is being set up.

 And here's what really stuck with me.
 Marcus admitted: "it blows my mind that we haven't blown a breaker mid-show," and then added something even more sobering: "I've been waiting for something to happen."